paulfurber/sdlsumo/README.md

 Instead, an STT_Font is a simple structure containing an integer handle that indexes a back end array of TTF_Fonts.
 Creating a font merely finds the next available free handle, allocates a TTF_Font and passes any subsequent calls to the TTF_ code behind the scenes transparently.

-STT_fonts are NOT garbage collected - you must free them explicitly with STT_CloseFont and the Luajit call ffi.new("STT_Font") is useless.
+STT_fonts are NOT garbage collected - you must free them explicitly with STT_CloseFont and unfortunately the Luajit call ffi.new("STT_Font") is useless.
 Create a new font with STT_OpenFont or its variants and set all parameters as usual.

 I hope that this is a small price to pay for having convenient working Truetype fonts in your Luajit + SDL code.